Graduate Academic Policies and Procedures

 - The conditions for removal of administrative probation are not met within the period specified.

-- The student becomes subject to academic probation while on administrative probation.
+- The student becomes subject to academic notice while on administrative probation.

-- The student becomes subject to administrative probation for the same or similar reason for which he/she was previously placed on administrative probation.
+- The student becomes subject to administrative probation for the same or similar reason for which they were previously placed on administrative probation.

 Declassification from the Degree Program

 A student may be declassified (disenrolled) from a graduate degree program for a range of reasons even if the GPA is above a 3.0.
-Reasons for declassification may include, but are not restricted to: unprofessional conduct; behavioral issues that interfere with the learning of others; failure to make progress toward the degree as set forth by the University and program policies; failure to meet grade requirements to maintain good standing in the program and/or University; and/or the department/program faculty determine that the student is incapable of completing degree requirements at the level expected of a graduate student in the discipline.
+Reasons for declassification may include, but are not restricted to: unprofessional conduct, behavioral issues that interfere with the teaching and learning of others, failure to make progress toward the degree as set forth by the University and program policies, failure to meet grade requirements to maintain good standing in the program and/or University, and/or the department/program faculty determine that the student is incapable of completing degree requirements at the level expected of a graduate student in the discipline.